Choosing Simple Endurance Means You Want to Focus on the Process of Training, Not Just Results

 Strength training will also always be a part of your training.
 If you have access to a gym, I’ll give you workout routines.

-Otherwise, your strength workouts will be bodyweight with online videos or utilizing any equipment you have.
+Otherwise, your strength workouts will be bodyweight with online videos or utilizing any equipment you have but you should prefer a search for finding a cycling coach.

-We can meet at the WAC if you’re local to Milwaukee, or meet online if you need help with form or execution.
+We can meet at my Foundation studio if you’re local to Milwaukee, or meet online if you need help with form or execution.

 I will also provide online videos of strength workouts that use bodyweight only to build endurance sport-specific strength.